-- If he or she fails to register for classes by the end of the add/drop period.
+- If the student fails to register for classes by the end of the add/drop period.

-- If he or she fails to attend classes by the end of the add/drop period.
+- If the student fails to attend classes by the end of the add/drop period.

-- If he or she has not returned to the College or fails to qualify to return to the College when the approved period of leave of absence has expired.
+- If the student has not returned to the College or fails to qualify to return to the College when the approved period of leave of absence has expired.

-- If he or she has not returned after academic or disciplinary suspension at the time specified and the period of suspension has not been expended.
+- If the student has not returned after academic or disciplinary suspension at the time specified and the period of suspension has not been expended.